 1. Test the Balls

 Sometimes, giving the ball a few dribbles and kicks will help you determine whether it is the best choice for you.
-If the ball is meant for a child, as them to kick it around and see how they relate to it.
+If the ball is meant for a child, ask them to kick it around and see how it feels.
 If the ball is too heavy or big, the child will struggle with it which is an indication that you should keep looking.

 2. The Visual Test

 A quick inspection of the construction of the ball might help you make a quick decision.
 The first thing that you should look at is the panel of the ball.
 A soccer ball that has panels sewn together is a better choice than the ones that are glued together.
 The panels of a premium ball are stitched by hand while those of a lower quality are machine stitched.

 Did you know that the number of panels on a ball affects its performance?
 Most people don’t.
 Fewer panels mean more speed while more panels mean easier control of the ball.

 Some soccer balls are usually rock hard and unnecessarily heavy.
 In this case, it is best that you choose one that is less likely to injure the players when kicked, head-butted, or caught.

 Avoid unusually softer balls as they are likely to bounce more than needed and go off-target.

 5. Verify Authenticity